 the physics of the emission from the black hole at the center of our galaxy, and IR observations of near-earth objects.

 I am currently a part of the Interstellar Ices investigation for the SPHEREx mission (Spectro-Photometer for the History of the universe, Epoch of Reionization and ices Explorer), a MIDEX-class mission that will perform the first all-sky spectral survey at wavelengths from 0.75 - 5 µm.
-Launch is anticipated in mid-2024.
+Launch is anticipated in 2025.
 See this paper for a description of the mission.

 Massive Star Formation

 Several of my current projects are related to the study of massive star formation in the Cygnus-X region.
 I led a team that

 the cyogenic Spitzer mission, and we performed a survey with

 as well as several other investigations of the massive star formation in this region.
 See some of the images below that resulted from this project.

 In a related project called Star Formation in the Outer Galaxy (with Elaine Winston and Volker Tolls), we are exploring the